Last Updated on 04.10.2018 by Iliyan

 The Gwanghwamun gate of the Gyeongbokgung palace

-Heungnyemun Gate – this gate is the second one in the Gyeongbokgung.
+Heungnyemun Gate is the second one in the Gyeongbokgung.
 It is situated immediately after Gwanghwamun Gate.

 Heungnyemun Gate